Thousands of maskless Tampa fans flooded the streets, celebrating the Super Bowl win while risking a superspreader event

 Other antics ensued, including hundreds gathering around a man who climbed a tree and swaying it back and forth; pedestrians walking opposite traffic as cars drove by with celebrators standing through sun roofs waving team flags; and police officers getting knocked down as intoxicated patrons poured out of the bars by the thousands.

-Throughout Tampa this weekend, hordes of football fans crammed into bars, clogged up streets and belting chants — many without masks, despite dire warnings from public health experts that the Super Bowl could become a superspreader event.
+Throughout Tampa this weekend, hordes of football fans crammed into bars, clogged up streets and chanted — many without masks, despite dire warnings from public health experts that the Super Bowl could become a superspreader event.

 In the days leading up to football’s biggest night, Anthony S. Fauci, the nation’s top infectious-disease expert, urged Americans to stay home and “just lay low and cool it.”
 Tampa Mayor Jane Castor (D) made a video asking fans to cover their faces, after she updated the city’s mask mandate to include all outdoor areas used for Super Bowl events and gatherings.